codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/multi-git-triggers.md

 codefresh replace pipelines kostis-codefresh/trivial-go-web/from-repo -f custom-spec.yaml
 ```

 You should get a message that your pipeline is updated.
+This concludes the setup of the pipeline specification.
+Now you also need to override the clone step of the pipeline itself as explained in the next section.

 ## Overriding the implicit clone step

-All pipelines in Codefresh that are connected to a git repo have an automatic git clone step defined for them.
+All pipelines in Codefresh that are connected to a git repository have an automatic git clone step defined for them.
 This clone step will also fetch the code from the branch mentioned in the webhook.

-If you want to override this default behavior as well and force a specific branch, you can use a [custom clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) like this:
+To override this default behavior as well and force a specific branch, you can use a [custom clone step]({{site.baseurl}}/docs/codefresh-yaml/steps/git-clone/) like this:

 {% highlight yaml %}
 {% raw %}
 main_clone:
     type: git-clone
     title: Checking out git repository
-  repo: owner/repo
+    repo: ${{CF_REPO_OWNER}}/${{CF_REPO_NAME}}
-  git: my-git-provider
+    git: github
-  revision: master
+    revision: ${{CF_REVISION}}
 {% endraw %}
 {% endhighlight %}